mayanksingh2298/mayanksingh2298.github.io/_posts/2015-10-02-bad_servers.markdown

 }
 {% endhighlight %}

-Lines:

-1. Okay stopping the server if already started
-2. What in the world were you thinking?

-Didn't get it?
-Okay, here is the deal.
 If google had these lines then whenever someone searched something and then finally quit the browser, the main server would go full down and would restart, everytime, *Everytime, Reboot*.
 This is how it happens in my code.
 The actor receives a "host" message and in turn it starts a server, the client connects and